BiomedSciAI/biomed-multi-omic/bmfm_targets/README_dna.md

 ACGTTTACCCCTGGGTAAG, -0.24, 0.35, seq_99
 ```

+Next, the yaml file has to be created properly.
+A simple finetuning yaml for single classification task is provided [here](../run/dna_finetune_train_and_test_config.yaml).

-and the corresponding datamodule and LabelInfo yaml cofig should be modified as:
+For a new dataset such as the drosophilla expression prediction task, the corresponding datamodule and LabelInfo yaml should be overridden as belows:

 ```

-drosophilla_labelcolumns.yaml
+label_columns:
 - _target_: bmfm_targets.config.LabelColumnInfo
   label_column_name: "Dev_log2_enrichment"
   is_regression_label: true